Taiwan Tax Calculator (2026)

 Frequently asked questions

-How much will I pay in social contributions as an employee in Taiwan?
+How much income tax will I pay as an expat working in Taiwan?

-As an employee in Taiwan, you'll contribute to three main social programs: the Labour Insurance Program (1% of gross income), the National Health Insurance Program (2.3% of gross income), and the Labour Pension Program (6% of gross income).
-All three contributions are deductible from your taxable income, so they reduce your overall tax burden.
-In total, you'll pay approximately 9.3% of your gross income toward these mandatory social contributions.
+As an employee in Taiwan, you contribute to three main social programs: the Labour Insurance Program at 1% of gross income, the National Health Insurance Program at 2.3% of gross income, and the Labour Pension Program at 6% of gross income.
+These contributions are deductible from your taxable income, which reduces your overall tax burden.

-Is there a surcharge tax for high earners in Taiwan?
+Is there an additional tax if I earn a very high income in Taiwan?

-Yes, Taiwan has an Income Basic Tax (IBT) that functions as a surcharge on high earners.
-If your taxable income exceeds TWD 7.5 million, you'll pay an additional 20% on the amount above that threshold.
-This surcharge applies in addition to your regular income tax and is designed to ensure higher earners contribute proportionally more to the tax system.
+Yes, Taiwan has an Income Basic Tax (IBT) that applies as a 20% surcharge on taxable income exceeding TWD 7.5 million.
+This is a separate surcharge on top of your regular income tax and is designed to ensure high earners contribute proportionally to the tax system.

 Compare Taiwan with other countries